QuTech-Delft/cQASM-spec/README.md

     map q[0], data
     map q, qubit_reg

 These mappings state that `data` and `qubit_reg[0]` can be used in place of `q[0]`.
 Mappings can be specified anywhere in the code, and go into effect from their declaration onwards.
-Mappings can also be overridden at any time.
+Mappings can also be overridden at any time to refer to a different resource.
 Note that while the examples are purely qubits, this works for quantum and classical resources alike.

 > JvS: this is for compatibility with 1.0.